TGDivy/TGDivy/README.md

 ## 💬🌞

-> We are all self-made, but only the successful will admit it. ~ Earl Nightingale
+> All leaders are readers. ~ Jim Rohn

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )